chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 The high-level architecture of Caliptra cryptographic subsystem is shown in the following figure.

-*Figure 18: Caliptra cryptographic subsystem TODO: fix this image*
+*Figure 18: Caliptra cryptographic subsystem*

 ![](./images/crypto_subsystem.png)